QuantEcon/lecture-python-advanced/source/rst/BCG_incomplete_mkts.rst

 Asset Markets
 =============

-Markets are incomplete: only equities and bonds issued by representative firms can be traded.
+Markets are incomplete: {\em ex cathedra} we the model builders declare that only equities and bonds issued by representative firms can be traded.

 Let :math:`\theta^i` and :math:`\xi^i` be a consumer of type